max234252/TechStep/README.md

 # What about the ROM Packs?
 I never even traced these out as SuperSVGA beat me to it, Gerbers of his clone ROM are available elsewhere ROM dumps are in the ROM directory.
-These where not created by me, I believe these dumps are all from either SuperSVGA or Jajan547 but if I'm wrong pleas let me know and I'll update the credits appropriately
+These where not created by me, I believe these dumps are all from either SuperSVGA or Jajan547 but if anyone knows otherwise please let me know and I'll update the credits appropriately

 # Clones you say?
 Yes, this was originally done to produce clones :)